hazmat7777/CMEECourseWork/week3/READMEwk3.md

 - **TestR.R**: Prints "Hello, this is R!"
 - **TreeHeight.R**: Calculates tree heights from base distance and top angle.
 - **try.R**: Simulates sampling from a population, calculating the mean if 30 or more unique samples are obtained.
-- **Vectorize1.R**: Builds a 1000x1000 random matrix, computes element sum with nested loops, and compares time with a vectorized sum.
+- **Vectorize1.R**: Demonstrates the higher computational speed of using vectorization versus nested loops with big data.
 #### Data
 Input files for various scripts within the code directory.
 #### Results